nbtin/qa_web_demo/README.md

    docker compose up --build
    ```

    **Note:** The first time you run the above command, you will need to be patient :smile:.
-This process may take up to 30 minutes depending on your network speed.
+This process may take up to 30 minutes depending on your internet speed.
 This is because the process involves downloading libraries (also includes some libraries to run on GPU if available) and the **BLIP** model, which has a size of approximately *1.35 GB*.

 5. Wait for the installation process to complete.
 Once the downloading is done, the web app will be ready to use.